 The Botan Dōrō or Tales of the Peony Lantern is a ghost story told since the Ming dynasty in China to today.
 Most popular through the Kaidan theater plays, it is now one of Japan’s most well known ghost stories.

-There once was a servant Okiku working for a samurai named Aoyama Tessan in his mansion.
-She was a beautiful girl and her master fell in love in her, and told her he wanted to marry her.
-However she did not feel the same and had to refuse his advances and he grew tired and angry at her refusals.
+There once was a servant Okiku working for a samurai named Aoyama Tessan in his mansion in Japan.
+Okiku was a beautiful girl and Aoyama, her master fell in love in her, and told her he wanted to marry her.
+However she did not feel the same and had to refuse his advances again and again.
+Her master started to grow tired and angry at her refusals.
 To make her follow his will he made a plan to trick her.

 The family had at that time, ten precious Delft plates, a type of glazed porcelain.
 Very valuable and pretty.
 Losing one of them would be a crime punished by death.
 As a servant, Okiku was in charge of taking care of these plates and she knew very well the consequences if she messed up.

 Okiku counted, and recounted the nine plates, over and over again.
 But it was never enough.
 She could’t find the tenth plate and she went to her master, pleading for forgiveness.
 He said he would overlook the mistake she thought she had done, if she only became his lover.
 But to his surprise she refused, again.
 And Aoyama couldn’t take no for an answer.

 Enraged, he threw her down a well were she died.
 In some version, she threw herself down the well to escape the torment from her master.
 In either cases, she died in that well.
 Perhaps quickly, hitting the stone walls, perhaps slowly, drowning in the dark water.